-- If an accused student fails to appear for the hearing after having been duly served with notice, or withdraws from a hearing before its conclusion without the written permission of the Associate Dean of Student Life, immediate suspension from the University may be imposed.
-Such a suspension shall continue until the Hearing can be concluded with the student present.
+- If an accused student fails to appear for the hearing after having been duly served with notice, or withdraws from a hearing before its conclusion without the written permission of the Associate Dean for Student Conduct, immediate suspension from the University may be imposed.
+Such a suspension shall continue until the hearing can be concluded with the student present.

 - Students are responsible for appearing as witnesses before a hearing panel as requested by the Ethics Board, and no student may willfully interfere with the processes of the Ethics Board or its hearing panels.
 A student's failure to appear and tell the truth in response to all relevant questions, or his or her interference with the processes of the Ethics Board or its hearing panels constitutes a violation of academic ethics.

-A full and complete record shall be made of the proceedings by tape recording.
+A full and complete record shall be made of the proceedings via digital audio recording.
 No record of the deliberation shall be made.
 The hearing panel may, however, prepare a brief written report detailing the reason(s) for the finding of guilt or innocence and any penalties imposed.
-The Office of the Dean of Student Life will maintain a permanent file of all such reports. if a student is found responsible, they will receive written notification of their sanction(s).
+The Office of the Dean of Student Life will maintain a permanent file of all such reports.
+If a student is found responsible, they will receive written notification of their sanction(s).

 - The Presiding Official shall conduct the hearing in an orderly fashion.
 He/ She shall have the authority to rule on peremptory challenges, exclude testimony and evidence that is repetitious or irrelevant to the charges, and shall make final decisions of all questions of procedure.
-They may ask the Associate Dean of Student Life questions for clarification.
+They may ask the Associate Dean for Student Conduct questions for clarification.